nbrahman/datasciencecoursera/Course 1/README.md

-# datasciencecoursera
+##Course 1
-# This is Nikhil Brahmankar's Repo for Coursera's Data Science Project
+This repository contains the basic stuff for tools required for Data Science (like creating Markdown files, confirming R & R Studio installations, working on GitHub, etc).